-2. AUTHORITY
+3. AUTHORITY

-- 2.1 The Board has constituted the Nominating Committee with the authorities necessary to perform the duties as outlined in these Terms of Reference. - 2.2 The Nominating Committee is authorised to assess and propose new nominees for the Board and further empowered to assess the existing directors on an on- going basis.
-The actual decision as to who shall be appointed shall be the responsibility of the full Board after considering the recommendations of the Nominating Committee. - 2.3 The Nominating Committee in carrying out its tasks under these Terms of Reference may obtain such external or other independent professional advice as it considers necessary to carry out its duties. - 2.4 The Board will ensure that the Nominating Committee will have access to professional advice both internally and externally at the Company's expense in order for it to perform its duties. - 2.5 These Terms of Reference may from time to time be amended as required, subject to the approval of the Board.
+3.1 The Board has constituted the Nominating Committee with the authorities necessary to perform the duties as outlined in this Terms of Reference.

+3.2 The Nominating Committee is authorised to assess and propose new nominees to the Board and further empowered to assess the existing directors on an on-going basis.
+The actual decision as to who shall be appointed shall be the responsibility of the full Board after considering the recommendations of the Nominating Committee.

+3.3 The Nominating Committee in carrying out its tasks under its Terms of Reference may obtain such external or other independent professional advice as it considers necessary to carry out its duties.

+3.4 The Board will ensure that the Nominating Committee have access to professional advice, both internally and externally at the Company's expense in order for it to perform its duties.

+3.5 This Terms of Reference may from time to time be amended as required, subject to the approval of the Board.

-3. SCOPE AND FUNCTIONS
+4. SCOPE AND FUNCTIONS

-3.1 Recommend to the Board, candidates for directorship Board Committee membership and Key Senior Management taking into consideration, amongst others, various diversity factors of the candidates including skills, knowledge, expertise, experience, professionalism, integrity, ethnicity and gender shall be sought as part of its recruitment exercise.
-In the case of candidates for the position of independent non-executive directors, the Nominating Committee should also evaluate the candidates' ability to discharge such responsibilities/functions as expected from Independent Non-Executive directors.
+4.1 Assess and recommend to the Board, the candidates for all directorships to be filled by the shareholders or the Board, Board Committee membership and Key Senior Management, taking into consideration, amongst others, various diversity factors of the candidates including skills, knowledge, expertise, experience, professionalism, integrity, ethnicity and gender shall be sought as part of its recruitment exercise.
+In the case of candidates for the position of Independent Non-Executive Directors, the Nominating Committee should also evaluate the candidates' ability to discharge such responsibilities/functions as expected from Independent Non-Executive Directors.